KuleenS/KuleenS.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am Kuleen, a junior CS Applied Math Double Major at Johns Hopkins University.
+Hi, I am Kuleen, a senior Computer Science and Applied Math Double Major at Johns Hopkins University.
 I am interested in everything NLP!

 On the side, I like playing around with large scale optimization problems and Bayesian Statistics.